Hexaware to invest £25 million in UK expansion creating 1,200 jobs

 |---|---|---|---|---|---|

-How will Hexaware's focus on quantum computing influence the competitive landscape for digital services in the UK?
+How will Hexaware's focus on quantum computing R&D in the UK influence the competitive landscape for emerging tech firms in the region?

-What specific partnerships with UK businesses or government bodies are expected to emerge from this expansion?
+What specific partnerships with UK government bodies are anticipated to support the agenda for inclusive AI and clean energy?